Ian Kiaer, Professor of Fine Art at the Ruskin; he is a Fellow of Brasenose College.

 Ian has exhibited internationally since 2000, with solo exhibitions at institutions including Tate Britain, London; Galleria Civica d’Arte Moderna e Contemporanea, Turin; Kunstverein München, Munich; and Fondazione Querini Stampalia, Venice.
 He has also exhibited at the Venice Biennale (50th), Istanbul Biennale (10th), Berlin Biennale (4th), Lyon Bienniale (10th) and Manifesta 3.

-Ian joins the Ruskin having previously taught at the Royal College of Art.
+Ian joined the Ruskin having previously taught at the Royal College of Art.

 Further information can be found below.